 Security is responsible for the registration of all vehicles on campus and monitoring traffic patterns in and around the campus.
 Any vehicle entering or parked on school property is subject to search by school authorities (with reasonable suspicion) and/or law enforcement personnel (with probable cause and/or pursuant to state or federal law).
 Such search may be conducted without warrant for any reasonable purpose in protecting the health and welfare of the school population/employees and visitors.
-Search of the vehicle may include all compartments and components thereof, providing that searching that compartment or components could reasonable purpose of the violation of school rules or law about which the school official has reasonable suspicion were violated.
+Search of the vehicle may include all compartments and components thereof, providing that searching that compartment or components could reasonable purpose violated.
 Once the search begins, the person in control of the vehicle will not be permitted to remove it from the premises during the reasonable duration of the search.